 Over the past fifty years and continuing today, Ron Vaughn,

-& Ron Vaughn instruments and Ron’s ‘sound sculptures’ have been privileged to be part of countless musical & sound recording projects of all imaginable venues, styles and musical & sound interests by musicians and composers.
+& Ron Vaughn instruments and Ron’s ‘sound sculptures’ have been privileged to be part of countless musical & sound recording projects of all imaginable venues, styles and musical & sound interests by musicians, composers, and health therapists.

 Today and in the future, we look forward to sharing some of these ‘less travelled’ paths among Ron’s more esoteric and uncommon instruments that have allowed for the creation of some of these most different and unique sounds.

 Today, it’s the bowl/sphere: Ron created a series of these bowl/spheres, first in the 1970’s.
 Sizes range from quite small,